Clio Renault Sport: Clio II RS (182 Trophy)

 The final version of the Clio 182 was known as the 182 Trophy.
 This version was based on the 182 Cup and featured the same strengthened hubs with 60mm bolt spacing.
-Originally only 500 cars were to be produced for the UK market however an additional 50 were produced to be sold in Switzerland.
+Originally, 500 cars were to be produced for the UK market, however, an additional 50 were produced to be sold in Switzerland.
 At the time, believing there was no market for this version of the Clio, the Marketing Department of Renault France failed to order a 182 Trophy.

 The 182 Trophy included 16 Inch Speedline Turini alloy wheels as seen on the 172 Cup, the spoiler from the Clio 255 V6, Recaro Trendline seats and exclusive 727 Capsicum Red paint with Trophy decals lacquered onto the side skirts.
 Each car had an individually numbered plaque on the base of the driver's seat.

 The performance of the 182 Trophy was the same as 182 Cup except for the inclusion of Sachs Remote-Reservoir dampers.
 The basic principle of a Remote-Reservoir damper is that the separate reservoir for the gas or oil which fills the shock can either be of a reduced length or can house a longer rod, this means that the sizing of the shock can be optimised for the application in which it is being used.

-These changes definitely made a big difference to the 182 Trophy and have led to its being heralded as one of the best hot hatches of all time and it won Evo Magazines "People's Performance Car of The Year" 2005, whilst also beating off rivals such as the Lamborghini Gallardo and other exotica in an Evo Magazine Group Test.
+These changes to the 182 Trophy led to its being heralded as one of the best hot hatches of all time and it won Evo Magazines "People's Performance Car of The Year" 2005, whilst also beating off rivals such as the Lamborghini Gallardo and other exotica in an Evo Magazine Group Test.
 AutoCar Magazines front cover from 5 July 2005 simply stated "World's Greatest Hot Hatch".